Firefly Nights

 What Happens if it Rains?

 While rain doesn’t affect the fireflies, the event may be canceled in the event of dangerous inclement weather.
 For the most updated information please follow @bluespringstatepark_ on Facebook and Instagram or contact us via email at bluespringcso@gmail.com.
-For those with pre-purchased tickets, we will email you and you may choose to receive a refund or attend another night.
+If the event is canceled, your pre‑purchased After Hours Parking Pass makes you eligible to attend on another night.
+No other refunds are available.

 How Many Fireflies Will I See?

 Like manatees, the number varies from night to night and there is no guarantee on the number of fireflies you will see on any given night.
-However, during many of our Firefly Nights evenings, there are hundreds or even thousands of fireflies that light up the night sky!
+However, during many of our Firefly Nights evenings, there are hundreds or even thousands of fireflies that light up the tree canopy!!

 Fun with Fireflies